bifromqio/bifromq-docs/website/docs/04_cluster/1_standardcluster.md

   seedEndpoints:
 ```

+**Note**: In addition to the `clusterConfig.port`, BifroMQ uses dedicated ports for inter-cluster RPC communication, such as `RPCServerConfig.port`.
+If these ports are not explicitly set in the configuration file, they will be randomly selected, which may cause communication failures in environments with firewalls.
+In such cases, please refer to the [full configuration file](../07_admin_guide/01_configuration/1_config_file_manual.md) to specify these ports explicitly and adjust your firewall rules accordingly.

 ### Setting Seed Nodes

 Before setting up the cluster, you need to specify seedPoints in a comma-separated format of `<ADDRESS>:<PORT>`, for example: